 Erlich, T. (2000).
 Civil Responsibility and Higher Education.
 (1 ed., p. vi).
 Westport, CT: American Council of Education and The Oryx Press.
 University of Delaware. (n.d.).
 University mission statement.
 Retrieved from udel.edu/aboutus.

 UD Day of Service, a partnership between Residence Life & Housing and the Office of Alumni Relations, is a yearly tradition when residence hall complexes, Registered Student Organizations, alumni and outside service agencies come together to offer several service projects on campus for UD students, and all over the country for UD Alumni.
-This year's event on September 20, 2014 marks the fifth annual UD Day of Service.
+This year's event on September 18, 2015 marks the sixth annual UD Day of Service.

-The Service Team is an involvement opportunity in each complex for residential students who wish to assume leadership roles to create community service experiences for the residents of their complex.
+Every Residence Hall has a Complex Community Council (CCC) which is a student governing board that works to create fun and exciting experiences and atmospheres in our halls.
+On CCC, there is a leadership position dedicated to Service.
+This Service Chair is a position for students who wish to assume leadership roles to create community service and awareness experiences for the residents of their complex.
 Service Teams assist in the ongoing implementation of their complex’s Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their complex.
-For more information about Service Teams, or to find out how to get involved in your own complex’s service team, contact your Complex Coordinator, or Siobhan May, Student Engagement Coordinator.
+For more information about Service Chair position or serving on the Service Committee, contact your Complex Coordinator.

-Each Residential Complex partners with a service agency to offer related on campus service opportunities several times a month.
+First Year Residential Complexes partner with a unique service agency to offer related on campus service opportunities several times a month.
 Students may choose to participate in all of these or as they are available.
-For a schedule of service events students should, follow their Residence Hall Complex’s page on StUDent Central.